 - Identify relevant digital humanities tools and resources on campus and beyond, as well as related research projects already underway ;

 - Help you to formulate research questions appropriate to digital humanities scholarship ;

 - Advise you on the various options and best practices for documenting your work and for managing, storing, and disseminating the data produced by your research ;

 - Suggest possible funding sources and offer advice on how to write a successful grant proposal .

 We can provide small planning grants of up to $5,000 to cover such costs as development of a quick prototype or proof-of-concept, or to offset travel expenses for planning meetings with co-investigators or other project collaborators outside of Penn.
 We can offer a higher level of funding to cover such costs as research assistants or outside consultants for two or three larger-scale projects per year.
-The kinds of expenses we typically cover include research assistants, software licenses, server space, programing support, outside consultants, and costs associated with data gathering.
+The kinds of expenses we typically cover include research assistants, software licenses, server space, programming support, and costs associated with data gathering.

 NOTE: We do not generally purchase laptops, workstations, or other hardware for individual researchers.
 We do cover travel expenses, provided the travel is done at a suitable stage in the life of the project.

 Suggested Application Deadline